menu

 Another notable thing is that Reserve - Luna is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

-As is often the case in a small town, Reserve - Luna doesn't have a public transportation system that people use for their commute.
+Reserve - Luna is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics